rahayuisna23/data_analytics_portofolio/README.md

 ## About

-Hi, I'm Isna!
+Hi, I'm Rahayu!
 A recent graduate with degree in statistics.
 Througout my academic journey, I develop a strong passion for data analytics and its applications in several domains.
 During my time as a statistics student, I embarked on an exciting journey exploring the depths of data analytics.
 I was introduced to a wide array of statistical concepts and data analytics technique that laid the foundation for my analytical skills.
 This repository serves to showcase my skills and as a platform to share my projects, and a way to track my progress in Data Analytics and Data Science-related topics.

 ## Table of contents
 - [About](#about)